 How can an employer screen its employees, including temperature testing, COVID-19 testing and questioning?

 Employers are allowed to take the employee’s temperature before they enter the company premises and to deny access to any employee whose temperature is higher than 37,5° Celsius.

-In addition to employment law obligations, the employer must comply with Data Protection obligations.
+In screening, in addition to employment law obligations, the employer must comply with Data Protection obligations.
 Specific guidelines provided for by the above multi-industry union agreement and by the Data Protection Authority apply in order to ensure a proportional processing and storage of such data by the employer.

 Please refer to the following links here and here (see paragraph “FAQ -Trattamento dei dati nel contesto lavorativo pubblico e privato nell’ambito dell’emergenza sanitaria”).

-- Consider entering into agreements with clinics, aimed at providing employees with a test service upon request
+- consider entering into agreements with clinics, aimed at providing employees with a test service upon request

 What are the requirements regarding travel – either to or from the office or business travel?